- Refined ride

 The 2020 VW Golf GTI provides plenty of thrills, but other versions are comparatively demure.

 Our 7 out of 10 rating for the 2020 Volkswagen Golf lineup applies to the sporty Golf GTI.
-(Read more about how we rate cars.)

-Its 228-horsepower turbo-4 provides thrilling acceleration and works well with the standard 6-speed manual and optional 7-speed dual-clutch automatic transmissions.
+Its 228-hp turbo-4 provides thrilling acceleration and works well with the standard 6-speed manual and optional 7-speed dual-clutch automatic transmissions.
 We give it extra points for the turbo’s thrust and for the car’s impressive ride and handling.
 The tall 18-inch wheels have narrow sidewalls and are wrapped in grippy tires that provide it with fun handling on everything from freeway on-ramps to winding country roads.

 It’s a shame that the all-wheel-drive Golf R is no more, but a Golf GTI with winter tires makes good use of its standard limited-slip front differential to slice through snowy roads.